ecohealthalliance/ebola-seasonality/README.md

 ## File organization

--  `notebook`: Short analyses, drafts and write-ups (preferred format markdown/R-markdown)
+-  `notebook`: Short analyses, drafts and write-ups (preferred format markdown/R-markdown and R scripts)
--  `R`: for R code to be used or re-used
 -  `data`:  Raw data, not to be modified directly.
 If you place something in this folder, please put a description with appropirate links and metadata in that folder's `README.md` file.
+-   `R` contains code that is re-used in multiple analyses, such as data-loading and cleaning functions.
 -  `papers`:  PDFs of relevant papers, and eventually a store of citations for write-ups
-- `documents`: Other write-ups and relevant documents for review
+- `inst`: Other write-ups and relevant documents for review